TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 130/Psalms 130.2.md

 ---

-Lord, hear my voice: Let thine ears be attentive To the voice of my supplications.
+Lord, hear my voice.
+Let your ears be attentive to the voice of my petitions.